Career Guidance Workshop

-or work for contractors who service them.
-The job will include testing, calibrating and servicing equipment and systems for these complex plants whilst ensuring all safety and industry standards are met.
+Technicians can be permanently employed by a company in these industries or alternatively work for contractors providing services to these manufacturers.
+The work will include installing, testing, calibrating, and servicing equipment along with the documentation to support the systems for these complex plants ensuring all safety and industry standards are met.

-Most prospective IMC technicians enter this career path after firstly qualifying and working as an industrial electrician but there are also opportunities for people from other industry areas, including a mechanical trade background, to advance in this
+Most prospective IMC technicians enter this career path after first qualifying and working as industrial electricians.
+Many businesses identify dual trade (Electrical Engineering Level 4 and Industrial Measurement and Control Level 4 being the common qualification minimum).
+There are also opportunities for people from other industry areas to advance in this field, such as a mechanical trade background.